IBM DataPower monitoring

 - One environment ActiveGate can typically support 30-50 DataPower devices.

-In the Software Intelligence Hub, find and select IBM DataPower.
+Find and select IBM DataPower.

 Select Download to get the extension ZIP file.
 Don't rename the file.